 Los Lunas coach accused of exchanging explicit messages with teen

 Jul.
-17—ALBUQUERQUE, N.M. — New Mexico State Police arrested a Los Lunas High School coach accused of exchanging sexually explicit messages, videos and photos with a 15-year-old student.
+18—New Mexico State Police arrested a Los Lunas High School coach accused of exchanging sexually explicit messages, videos and photos with a 15-year-old student.

 State Police said Bindues is the girls track and basketball coach at Los Lunas High.
 In 2019, according to the school's website, he was named girls track Coach of the Year.

-An arrest warrant was issued for the coach on Thursday and State Police arrested him early Saturday morning at a Los Lunas home.

-"This case is on-going investigation by the New Mexico State Police Investigations Bureau," Francisco said.
+"This case is (an) ongoing investigation by the New Mexico State Police Investigations Bureau," Francisco said.